SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 “We were scared that something either hit a plane or there was a collision… because it initially looked like something had exploded,” she said.
 “We were hoping that there were no people on board.”

-Reaume’s guess that the phenomenon couldn’t be manmade was mistaken.
+Reaume’s guess that the phenomenon couldn’t be man-made was mistaken.
 And thankfully so was Zimmerman’s fear of human tragedy.

 This beautiful, extraordinary show had a more prosaic and benign explanation: It was space junk falling out of orbit, moving at around 17,000 miles per hour as it burned up in the atmosphere and fell toward earth.

-Jonathan McDowell, an astronomer at the Center for Astrophysics, Harvard & Smithsonian, in Cambridge, Mass., said its trajectory means if any small pieces fell to earth they will have fallen in the mountains around the border between Montana and Canada — almost certainly without doing any harm on the ground.
+Jonathan McDowell, an astronomer at the Center for Astrophysics, Harvard & Smithsonian, in Cambridge, Massachusetts, said its trajectory means if any small pieces fell to earth they will have fallen in the mountains around the border between Montana and Canada — almost certainly without doing any harm on the ground.

 To be precise, what disintegrated over our skies was the approximately 45-foot-long, three-ton second stage of a Falcon 9 rocket launched by SpaceX from the Kennedy Space Center in Florida on March 4.